 New CyberSeek™ tool pinpoints cybersecurity staffing needs, career paths and more

-Denver, Colo. – Employers across Colorado posted job openings for more than 11,000 cybersecurity workers over the past year, according to CyberSeek™, a new online resource designed to enhance our nation’s cybersecurity workforce.
+Austin, Texas – Employers across Texas posted job openings for more than 24,000 cybersecurity workers over the past year, according to CyberSeek™, a new online resource designed to enhance the nation’s cybersecurity workforce.

-An estimated 17,182 people are employed in cybersecurity roles in Colorado, according to CyberSeek data.
-However, employers posted an estimated 11,153 job openings for cybersecurity workers.
-The top markets with open positions are:
+An estimated 67,418 people are employed in cybersecurity roles across Texas, according to CyberSeek data.
+However, employers across the state posted 24,597 job openings for cybersecurity workers.
+The top markets with open positions included:

 “We’ve known for some time that there are gaps between the supply and demand of cybersecurity workers,” said Tim Herbert, senior vice president, research and market intelligence, CompTIA.
 “By pinpointing the need to the state and local levels, CyberSeek fills in knowledge gaps so we can better understand the demand for cybersecurity professionals; the skills employers are looking for; and the true supply of professionals to fill those positions.”

-Colorado has a cybersecurity workforce supply-demand ratio of 1.5, compared to a national average of 2.2.
-This means the cybersecurity labor market in Colorado is tighter relative to many other states.
+Texas has a cybersecurity workforce supply-demand ratio of 2.7, compared to a national average of 2.2.
+This means there is a slightly deeper pool of cybersecurity workers in Texas relative to many other states.

-The cybersecurity job titles most often requested by Colorado employers include:
+The cybersecurity job titles most often requested by Texas employers include: